openstack/nova-specs/specs/mitaka/approved/libvirt-real-time.rst

 to partition their compute hosts into those which support real time and those which do not.

-There will then need to be a property available on the flavour
+There will then need to be a property available on the flavor

 * hw:cpu_realtime=yes|no

-which will indicate whether instances booted with that flavour will be run with a realtime policy.
-Flavours with this property set to 'yes' will need to be associated with the host aggregate that contains hosts supporting realtime.
+which will indicate whether instances booted with that flavor will be run with a realtime policy.
+Flavors with this property set to 'yes' will need to be associated with the host aggregate that contains hosts supporting realtime.

-A pre-requisite for enabling the realtime feature on a flavour is that it must also have 'hw:cpu_policy' is set to 'dedicated'. ie all real time guests must have exclusive pCPUs assigned to them.
+A pre-requisite for enabling the realtime feature on a flavor is that it must also have 'hw:cpu_policy' is set to 'dedicated'. ie all real time guests must have exclusive pCPUs assigned to them.
 You cannot give a real time policy to vCPUs that are susceptible to overcommit, as that